gammapy/gammapy/docs/getting-started/quickstart.rst

 .. note::

-    For Apple silicon M1 (`arm64`) architectures you also have to open the environemnt file and delete the `sherpa` entry, as currently there are no conda packages available.
+    For Apple silicon M1 (`arm64`) architectures you also have to open the environment file and delete the `sherpa` entry, as currently there are no conda packages available.
 However you can later install `sherpa` in the environment using `python -m pip install sherpa`.